scalawithcats/scala-with-cats/src/pages/functors/index.typ

 ```
 ]

-== Aside: Higher Kinds and Type Constructors
+== Higher Kinds and Type Constructors

 Kinds are like types for types.
 They describe the number of "holes" in a type.
 We distinguish between regular types that have no holes
-and "type constructors" that have
+and *type constructors* that have
 holes we can fill to produce types.

 For example, `List` is a type constructor with one hole.
-We fill that hole by specifying a parameter to produce
+We fill that hole with a type to produce
 a regular type like `List[Int]` or `List[A]`.
 The trick is not to confuse type constructors with generic types.
 `List` is a type constructor, `List[A]` is a type: